rlannon/6502Emu/README.md

 # 6502Emu

-A simple 6502 emulator / development kit, written in Java.
+A simple 6502 emulator and development kit, written in Java.

 ## Getting Started

 Simply compile and run in your JVM.
-The access specifiers have not been entirely worked out yet, as the app's user interface has not been designed yet.
-These access specifiers may change over time in order to reflect the final architecture of the application.
+Note that because JavaFX is used for the user interface, it cannot be compiled to a ```.jar``` file (or at least not easily).

 ## Features

 This project is intended to be a simple development kit for the 6502.
-While it may eventually lead to an NES emulator (or something similar), it currently has no other hardware emulation.
+While it may eventually lead to an NES emulator (or something similar), it currently has very limited hardware emulation capabilities which are not nearly as complex or powerful as an NES emulator might.

 ### Assembler